-The primary additions of the trust are voluntary employer contributions and investment income.
-Employer contributions totaled \$2,879,269, or 32.64%, of total additions, while net investment income totaled \$5,940,400, or 67.35%, of total additions, as compared to \$2,717,243 and \$715,466, respectively, in the prior year.
+The primary additions of the trust are voluntary employer contributions and investment income/loss.
+Employer contributions totaled \$3,635,424 or 52.7%, of total additions, while net investment Income totaled \$3,260,463, or 47.3%, of total additions, as compared to employer contributions and net investment loss of \$4,858,622 and (\$3,147,819), respectively, in the prior year.
+The significant change in investment earnings was a direct result of market conditions.